zzzteph/probable_subdomains/README.md

 ## Methodology

 If subdomains appear more than in 5-10 **different** scopes, they will be put in the list.
-That's all -  nothing more, nothing less.
+That's all -  **nothing more, nothing less**.

 ## Attributions